Shamar/shamar.github.io/_posts/2019-06-22-scripting-for-politics.markdown

 My hope with the Partito Pirata is that [they will accept the challenge](https://forum.partito-pirata.it/t/il-partito-pirata-dal-2020/2661) to spread [Hacker's Curiosity](https://forum.partito-pirata.it/t/chi-sono-i-pirati-sullidentita-di-questo-partito/2423/) through Informatics.

-Informatics shouldn't be a weapon to gain Power, but a rock to build Democracy upon.
+**Informatics should not be a weapon** to gain Power!
+It should be a rock to build Democracy upon.

 Enough words.
 Here is the code: